DependableSystemsLab/LLTFI/README.md

 **LLTFI** can now inject faults into the LLVM IR, alike lowered C/C++ programs.

 The LLFI tool was originally written for LLVM 3.4.
 While developing LLTFI, the entire LLFI tool was upgraded to LLVM 15.0 because LLVM 3.4 has no support for MLIR.
-This upgrade also ensured that LLTFI is compatible all of the newest C/C++ features, and LLVM optimization passes
+This upgrade also ensured that LLTFI is compatible with all of the newest C/C++ features, and LLVM optimization passes

 Auto-Installer